rhythmjain18-adobe/ff-services-docs/src/pages/guides/index.md

   - https://github.com/hollyschinsky
 ---

-# Overview
+# Adobe Firefly Services

-Build amazing apps with Adobe's Firefly Services that transform your workflows using our cutting-edge creative APIs.

-## Introduction

-Here you will find content to help you learn how to build apps that combine industry-leading creative technology with groundbreaking AI and automation to cost-effectively scale content production with Firefly and Creative Cloud APIs.
+Unleash boundless potential with Firefly Services' advanced AI and Creative Cloud APIs.

-## Build something cool
+## Overview

-Use APIs like [Text-to-Image]() to create an image, then transform it with any number of APIs available across our API offerings, like [Auto Tone](), [Depth Blur]() or choose to [Apply a Lightroom preset]().
+Welcome to Firefly Services, your ultimate solution for seamless content generation!
+Our suite of APIs combines the power of Adobe's legendary creative toolslike Photoshop and Lightroom with cutting-edge AI features like Content Tagging and our very own Firefly API.

+With Firefly Services, you're not just creating – you're automating, scaling your content production, and harnessing the latest AI/ML technologies to supercharge your workflows.

+This guide will assist you in:

+- Creating a project in the Adobe Developer Console and gain access to the complete suite of Firefly Services APIs.

+- How to obtain and authenticate your credentials

+- Validating your credentials

+- Constructing personalized workflows by chaining API calls to various endpoints within the Firefly Services APIs

 ## Ready to get started?

 - Begin by navigating to the [Getting Started guide](./get-started.md) to get set up and obtain your credentials.
-- Next, check out our [in-depth tutorials](./tutorials/) to walk you step-by-step through building your first amazing app.
+- Next, check out our [in-depth tutorials](./tutorials/) to walk you step-by-step through building your first amazing application.
 - Check out our [SDKs](sdks.md) options available to help you build your app in your language of choice.